 - ◆ Dynamic disks cannot be used.
-Use basic disks. - ◆ To use a mirror disk resource or a hybrid disk resource, partitions for mirroring (i.e. data partition and cluster partition) are required. - ◆ There are no specific limitations on locating partitions for mirroring, but the data partition sizes need to be perfectly matched with one another on a byte basis.
-A cluster partition also requires space of 17 MB or larger. - ♦ When making data partitions as logical partitions on the extended partition, make sure to select the logical partition for both servers.
+Use basic disks. - ◆ The partitions (data and cluster partitions) for mirror disks and hybrid disks cannot be used by mounting them on an NTFS folder. - ◆ To use a mirror disk resource or a hybrid disk resource, partitions for mirroring (i.e. data partition and cluster partition) are required. - ◆ There are no specific limitations on locating partitions for mirroring, but the data partition sizes need to be perfectly matched with one another on a byte basis.
+A cluster partition also requires space of 17 MB or larger. - ◆ When making data partitions as logical partitions on the extended partition, make sure to select the logical partition for both servers.
 Even when the same size is specified on both primary partition and logical partition, their actual sizes may different from each other. - ◆ It is recommended to create a cluster partition and a data partition on different disks for the load distribution.
-(There are not any problems to create them on the same disk, but the writing performance will slightly decline, in case of asynchronous mirroring or in a state that mirroring is suspended.) - Use the same type of disks for reserving data partitions that perform mirroring by mirror resources on both of the servers.
+(There are not any problems to create them on the same disk, but the writing performance will slightly decline, in case of asynchronous mirroring or in a state that mirroring is suspended.) - ◆ Use the same type of disks for reserving data partitions that perform mirroring by mirror resources on both of the servers.